fpeterschmitt/watchngo/README.md

  * Watch files recursively in a directory, with an optional pattern
  * Run a command on modifications through `/bin/sh -c <command>`

-See `watchngo.sample.ini` file for more details on configuration.

 ## Install

 ```